 Support for College life

 The College subsidises food both directly and indirectly: catering pre-payment is the cheapest and most convenient way to eat in Hall.
 The College also supports student clubs and societies, both by a large annual subvention to the Junior and Middle Common Rooms, and by the funding of specific activities - as, for instance, the Musical Society Concerts, the Chapel Choir, Old Member career presentation evenings, and Bruce’s Brunch (weekly term-time talks hosted by the Chaplain).
 There are music rooms and computer facilities, a library, a studio theatre, two multi-gyms, and a sports field.
-Each year awards totalling around £3,000 are made from the Cadle Fund for sport of all kinds at Blue or half-Blue level or above.
+Each year Floreat grants are made for extra-currucular activities, including sport of all kinds at Blue or half-Blue level or above.

 Regular College reading parties are run, with support from the College, in Scotland (for PPE finalists), and at the Chalet des Anglais in the French Alps (various subject/MCR-JCR groups, some mixed).
 Occasional theatre or reading trips may be organised (for students of English).
 Last but not least, the Pathfinders Programme Awards make up to eight places to the USA, and two to Asia, available annually to junior members in the final year of study.